“Alcohol is bad for health”.

 Highlighting alcohol’s negative impact on others is critically important; the industry prefers to emphasize alcohol misuse or abuse, problem drinkers, binge drinkers, and “alcoholics”.

-The effect of one’s drinking does not limit to the loved one or significant other; it affects any non-significant other as well.
+The effect of one’s drinking is not limited to the loved one or significant other; it affects any non-significant other as well.

 Consider road traffic accidents.